Do you need to add custom meta fields to custom taxonomies in WordPress?

 ?>

-Here’s how it looks on our demo site.
+Here’s how it looked when we tested it on our demo site:

 We hope this tutorial helped you learn how to add custom meta fields to custom taxonomies in WordPress.
 You may also want to learn how to add keywords and meta description in WordPress, or check out our list of must have plugins to grow your site.